tinamayswinkels/eon/_services/food.md

       href="http://www.kelapacreative.com">Kelapa Creative</a> we also offer
       marketing strategy &amp; social media management.
 Here are a few examples of instagram grid's we've created for clients.</p>
 seo:
-  title:
+  title: Food Photography | Eyes of a Nomad | Photographer in Bali
   meta-description: >-
     We've worked with some of the top restaurants, cafes and bars in Bali and we would love to capture your incredible food, venue and dining experience.
   meta-keywords: hire a food photographer in bali, book a food photography shoot in bali
 ---